Tim Pickup: Boxing

 Tim Pickup was heavily involved with Johnny Lewis and the Newtown Police Boys PCYC during Australian boxing's golden age, from the early 80's.
-He used to take a gruelling forty-minute circuit class twice a week that was patronised by future boxing World Champions Jeff Fenech, Jeff Harding and Joe Bugner, as well as 1st grade Rugby League players Steve Mortimer, Billy Johnstone, Pat Jarvis and Geordie Peats among others.
+He used to take a gruelling forty-minute circuit class twice a week that was patronised by future boxing World Champions Jeff Fenech, Jeff Harding and Joe Bugner, as well as First Grade Rugby League players Steve Mortimer, Billy Johnstone, Pat Jarvis and Geordie Peats among others.

 Pickup became Jeff 'Hitman' Harding's manager after the boxer was selected in the Australian team for the 1986 Commonwealth Games in Edinburgh, Scotland.
 All members needed to raise $5,000 to get on the plane, so Pickup appealed to Canterbury-Bankstown Bulldogs boss Peter Moore, who signed off on the request.
 Grateful for the assistance, Harding walked into the ring for the gold medal bout wearing a Canterbury-Bankstown Bulldogs jersey, minus the required Australian tracksuit.

 Harding lost the bout and had to settle for a silver medal, and was told in no uncertain terms by officials that he had better turn professional as he had just fought his last fight as amateur, as far as they were concerned.
 They felt Harding had disrespected the Australian team by wearing the Bulldogs jersey.

 With Johnny Lewis as his trainer, Harding approached Pickup to be his manager as a professional fighter following the assistance that he provided in getting the boxer to Edinburgh.
-Pickup originally declined but was eventually talked into it by his good friend Lewis.
+Tim originally declined but was eventually talked into it by his good friend Lewis.
 Harding scaled the ranks quickly, for his style was much more suited to the professional ranks as opposed to the amateur criteria.

 Harding quickly went into world title calculations after leaving behind him a trail of battered foes.
 He was undefeated when he was called upon as a last minute replacement to fight WBC Light-Heavyweight champion Dennis Andries in Atlantic City, USA in 1989.

 After initially declining the WBC invitation due to inexperience, Lewis and Pickup reconsidered fearing they may never get another opportunity for their young pugilist.
 What ensued was that of a fairy tale, Harding came from behind on points to win in the most dramatic of fashions, knocking Andries down three times in the 12th and final round before the referee stopped the contest, showing mercy to the former champion.

 Harding v Andries 1 was named the World Boxing Council's Fight of the Year, 1989.
 Jeff Harding was given the award by Mike Tyson at the 1990 WBC convention.

 The Ring magazine "The Bible of Boxing" listed the fight as no.58 in their 100 Greatest Title Fights of All-Time.

 Tim Pickup ranks Harding's win as his absolute sporting highlight, eclipsing his own personal achievements.
 He managed Harding for the best part of a decade, that saw the 'Hitman' fight for the world title on eight occasions.
 (Harding won it twice, defended it four times and lost it twice.
 He fought Andries in three title fights for two wins and a loss.)